djoepramono/clojure-playground/docs/slides.md

 ---

-# Immutability in Clojure
+# Variables and immutability

+There are `def` and `let`

+We can redefine the binding multiple times

-The data value is immutable.
+The data value once set is immutable

 However we can create a copy of the original data and modify it